Tencent/rapidjson/doc/pointer.md

 ## Resolving Minus Sign Token

-Besides, [RFC6901] defines a special token `-` (single minus sign), which means the pass-the-end value of an array. `Get()` only treats this token as a member name '"-"'.
+Besides, [RFC6901] defines a special token `-` (single minus sign), which represents the pass-the-end element of an array. `Get()` only treats this token as a member name '"-"'.
 Yet the other functions can resolve this for array, equivalent to calling `Value::PushBack()` to the array.

 ~~~cpp
 Document d;